A general Bayesian bootstrap for censored data based on the beta-Stacy process: Empirical illustration

 \subsection{Prior and posterior distributions}

-Denote with $G_0$ and $G_1$ the distribution functions of survival times in the placebo and D-penicilammine arms, respectively.
+Denote with $G_0$ and $G_1$ the cumulative distribution functions of survival times in the placebo and D-penicilammine arms, respectively.
 We assigned $G_i$ ($i=0,1$) an independent beta-Stacy prior $BS(c_i,F_i)$, where $F_i$ is the cumulative distribution function of an exponential random variable with median equal to 10 years.
-For simplicity, we assumed $c_i(x)=1$ for all $x>0$.
-With these choices, the prior distribution is fairly diffuse around its expected value (c.f.
-Supplementary Figure S1).
+For simplicity, we assumed $c_i(x)=1$ for all $x\geq 0$.
+These prior distributions are fairly non-informative, since they are very diffuse around their expected values (Supplementary Figure S1).

-With this choice of priors, the posterior means of $G_0$ and $G_1$ are practically indistinguishable from the corresponding Kaplan-Meier curves (Supplementary Figure S2).
-This is confirmed by the Kolmogorov-Smirnov distances $D_i=\sup_{x\in [0,12]}|F_i^*(x)-\widehat{G}_i(x)|$ ($i=0,1)$, which compare the Kaplan-Meier estimate $\widehat{G}_i$ of $G_i$ and the corresponding posterior mean $F_i^*$ over the period from 0 to 12 years from randomization.
-We estimated that $D_0=0.004$ in the placebo arm, and $D_1=0.005$ in the D-penicilammine arm.
+With these priors, the posterior means of $G_0$ and $G_1$ are practically indistinguishable from the corresponding Kaplan-Meier curves (Supplementary Figure S2).
+This is also confirmed by the Kolmogorov-Smirnov distances $D_i=\sup_{x\in [0,12]}|F_i^*(x)-\widehat{G}_i(x)|$ ($i=0,1)$, which compare the Kaplan-Meier estimate $\widehat{G}_i$ of $G_i$ and the corresponding posterior mean $F_i^*$ over the period from 0 to 12 years from randomization.
+We estimated that $D_0=0.004$ for the placebo arm, and $D_1=0.005$ for the D-penicilammine arm.